Skip to content

 Modern Branding: More Than Your Catchy Slogans

 Today, however, branding still shares many fundamentals — a good logo, a solid brand message, and catchy slogans but those brands that stand out have started a movement.
 Brands now invest in digital storytelling methods across paid ads, social media, and traditional media to connect with their audience's emotions.
 Instead of laying out the features of their product, brands want to connect to the dreams of their audience.
-With the rise of the hero framework and other methods, such as StoryBrand by Donald Miller, marketing businesses want to make their customer the hero and take the backseat as more of a guide or sidekick in their journey.
 A recent study highlighted that 70% of businesses today are investing in content marketing to get their stories and messaging across.

 Customers May Not Believe in Second Chances